klajkor/coding_style_guides/embedded_c/coding_style_guide.rst

 Braces
 ^^^^^^

-- Function definition should have a brace on a separate line
+- Function definition should have a brace on a separate line.

 .. code-block::